luigi311/tanoshi/README.md

 ## Features
 ### Currently working
-- Browse and read manga from mangasee
+- Browse, search, and read manga from mangasee
-- Favorite mangas for faster access
+- Favorite mangas
-- Sync reading history across devices
+- Reading history across devices
 - See chapter updates
-- Configure page rendering and reading direction
+- Read in single page, double page, or long strip
+- Read from right to left or left to right
 ### Planned
 I'm trying to make this as close as tachiyomi, and add sync across device as well.